Working at Homerton

 We provide temporary staffing cover to all areas of the Trust.
 Members include nurses, midwives, allied health professionals and admin and clerical staff.

-For more information, please visit our dedicated Staff Bank page.
+For more information, please visit our Staff Bank page.

 Equality and Diversity

 We are committed to making sure that all staff feel valued whilst at work.
-We try to accommodate differing needs, and to ensure that all of staff are given equal opportunities.
+We try to accommodate differing needs and to ensure that all of the staff are given equal opportunities.

 Our multi-faith chaplaincy offers:

 - prayers for Muslim staff